 Are these challenges enough to give up on multi-touch attribution?

 However, you do need to adapt your attribution strategies to keep up with the changing digital sphere.

-The best way to combat the tracking issues above is to integrate multi-touch attribution with marketing mix modeling.
+The best way to combat the tracking issues above is triangulate the truth using attribution, marketing mix modelling and conversion lifts.

 And this brings us nicely on to the marketing mix modeling features available in Ruler.

 Here at Ruler we’ve been on a journey to create a hybrid approach to marketing measurement by supplementing multi-touch attribution with marketing mix modeling.